shaneish/hop/README.md

 ### WHAT EVEN IS THIS ??

-**Tl;dr: a tool to quickly work with you filesystem via saved shortcuts and historical movements.
+**Tl;dr: a tool to quickly work with your filesystem via saved shortcuts and historical movements.
 Allows user to both jump to other locations or open files in other locations in an editor of your choice with a single command.**

 I have a bash/zsh/nushell function named `short` that lets users jump to predefined directories easily.